 What positions are offered?

-We have many different opportunities to serve in various areas of the hospital and clinic, including:
+We have many different opportunities to make a difference in various areas of the hospital and clinics, including:

 - Gift shops

 - Service ambassadors